Gabriele Hegerl: Honours and awards

 In 2013, she was elected a Fellow of the Royal Society of Edinburgh (FRSE) and in 2017 she was elected a Fellow of the Royal Society (FRS).
-In 2018 she was made an honorary Doctor of Science by Leeds University.
-In 2016, Professor Hegerl won the Hans Sigrist Prize "for her groundbreaking scientific work in this year’s prize field, 'The Human Fingerprint on the Earth System'" In 2018 she became a member of the German Academy of Sciences Leopoldina.
+In 2018 she became a member of the German Academy of Sciences Leopoldina.

+In 2016, Professor Hegerl won the Hans Sigrist Prize "for her groundbreaking scientific work in this year’s prize field, 'The Human Fingerprint on the Earth System'" In 2018 she was made an honorary Doctor of Science by Leeds University.